Concord Oval

-Concord Oval (also Waratah Stadium), is a rugby football stadium in the inner-west Sydney suburb of Concord, Australia.
-The stadium is able to hold 5,000 people as of November 2022, down from 20,000 when the Concord Oval was opened in 1985.
+Concord Oval (also Waratah Stadium) is a rugby football stadium in the inner-western Sydney suburb of Concord, Australia.
+The stadium can hold 5000 people, as of November 2022, down from 20,000 when it opened in 1985.
 As of 2022, it is used mostly for rugby union matches and hosted eight matches during the 1987 Rugby World Cup.
-It is also a venue for soccer matches and local rugby league matches.
+It is also a venue for soccer and local rugby league matches.

-It is the home ground of West Harbour RFC in the Shute Shield rugby union competition, and was the home of Greater Sydney Rams in the defunct National Rugby Championship.
+Concord Oval is the home ground of West Harbour RFC in the Shute Shield rugby union competition, and was the home of Greater Sydney Rams in the defunct National Rugby Championship.
 It is also the training and administration base for the Wests Tigers rugby league club.
-The Inter Lions SC soccer club also plays some home games at the ground.
+The Inter Lions SC soccer club plays some home games at the ground.

 Facilities

 Since 2022, the stadium has a grandstand on the western side that doubles as the Wests Tigers training and administration facility.
 The northern end hosts an indoor community sports facility.
 A small grass hill is on the eastern side with a basketball court and overflow car park behind it while another grass hill is located at the southern end.
 During the redevelopment, temporary training and administration facilities for the Wests Tigers were located there.

 Prior to the redevelopment in 2021, the stadium had two opposing grandstands.
-The eastern stand hosts the tennis box-style seats, television gantry and the change rooms.
-The stand runs approximately from try-line to try-line.
-The western stand contains a gym and some boxes.
-This stand runs approximately from dead-ball line to dead ball line.
-In front of the western stand are two rows of seats, while a concrete path runs around the field (except not in front of the aforementioned two rows of seats, the path runs behind those seats).
-At each end there is a grassy hill, and at the southern or Parramatta Road end, there is a wooden, manually operated scoreboard with an analogue clock.
+The eastern stand hosted tennis box-style seats, a television gantry and change rooms, and ran approximately from try-line to try-line.
+The western stand contained a gym and some box-style seating.
+This stand ran approximately from dead-ball line to dead-ball line.
+In front of the western stand were two rows of seats, while a concrete path extended around the field (except where it ran behind the aforementioned two rows of seats).
+At each end there was a grassy hill.
+At the southern or Parramatta Road end, there was a wooden, manually operated scoreboard with an analogue clock.

 The stadium is bordered by Gipps Street to the north, Parramatta Road to the south, Loftus Street to the west and the Cintra Hockey Centre to the east.
-Parking is at a premium with small carparks behind the northern hill, eastern stand and in the south-east corner, although Burwood train station is not too far away, and the 439, L39, 464 and 466 bus routes pass close to the stadium.
+Parking is at a premium with small carparks behind the northern hill, eastern stand and in the south-east corner, although Burwood railway station is not too far away, and the 410, 415, 461N, 461X, 464, 466 and 530 bus routes pass close to the stadium.